Samsung WA50R5400AV Washer Unbalanced & Lid Stuck on Lock — Fix

 Understanding the WA50R5400AV Lid Lock Safety Mechanism

-The Samsung WA50R5400AV features an electronic lid lock that engages automatically when the wash cycle begins and during the spin cycle.
-This safety mechanism prevents the lid from opening while the drum rotates at speeds up to 1,200 RPM.
-The lid lock is a solenoid-operated latch controlled by the washer’s main control board.
+The Samsung WA50R5400AV features an electronic lid lock that engages automatically at the start of the wash cycle and during the spin cycle.
+This safety mechanism is crucial for preventing the lid from opening while the drum spins at speeds of up to 1,200 RPM.
+The lid lock operates through a solenoid latch that’s controlled by the main control board of the washer.

-The lock activates within seconds of cycle start and will not release until the drum comes to a complete stop.
-Even if you hear the spin cycle finish, the lock may remain engaged for an additional 3-5 seconds while the control board confirms the drum has stopped rotating.
-This is normal operation and not a malfunction.
+It activates within seconds of starting a cycle and won’t release until the drum comes to a complete stop.
+Even if you hear the spin cycle finish, the lock may stay engaged for an additional 3-5 seconds while the control board confirms that the drum has indeed stopped rotating.
+This is normal, so don’t panic if it doesn’t unlock right away.

 How to Unlock a Stuck Lid on the WA50R5400AV